v2x8/py3p/README.md

 | ✅ | ❌ | Returns the data | Updates the data |
 | ❌ | ✅ | Returns the attribute | Creates the data |
 | ❌ | ❌ | Returns a newly created empty `NameSpace` | Creates the data |
+### **py3p.load**
+#### Reading Files and Directories
+> Supports type checking via `@py3p.monitor`
+- Parameter `path: str` specifies the file or directory to read
+- Parameter `*args: str` specifies file encoding or hash algorithms
+#### Behavior
+> If `path` is a directory, it recursively retrieves the directory structure and file contents, returning a `dict`:
+- For directories, the directory name is used as the `key`, and the recursively read directory contents are used as the `value`
+- For files, the file name is used as the `key`, and the file content is read according to the method specified in `args` as the `value`
+> If `path` is a file, it will try to read the file or compute its hash according to the `args` provided, in order:
+- If no arguments are provided or all arguments are `None`, the file is read as bytes and returned as a hexadecimal string
+- If an argument is a hash algorithm, the file’s hash is computed using that algorithm
+- If an argument is an encoding, the file is read as a string using that encoding
+- If a decoding error occurs with a specified encoding, the next argument is tried
+- If all attempts fail, the function returns `None`
+### **py3p.save**
+#### Saving Files and Directories
+> Supports type checking via `@py3p.monitor`
+- Parameter `root: str` specifies the path where the file or directory will be saved
+- Parameter `data` specifies the file or directory data to save
+- Parameter `hexdigest: bool` specifies whether to treat the data as a hexadecimal string and save it as binary, default is `False`
+#### Behavior
+- For `/` and `\` in `root`, URL encoding is applied to ensure correct results
+- If `data` is a `dict`, it is recursively saved as a directory, preserving the directory structure
+- If `data` is not a `dict`, it is converted to a string and saved as a file; `hexdigest` determines whether to attempt decoding it from a hexadecimal string
 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.